Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE

-The proofs of Proposition \ref{proppartplace} and Lemma \ref{lemweakpartplace} rely on the specific details of pairwise collision seen in the dynamics under $\PP_N$ which we defined in Section~\ref{sec.micromodels}; the reader may wish to recall these now by consulting the paragraphs in Section~\ref{sec.micromodels} under the heading ``the precise mechanism of collision''.
+The proof of Proposition \ref{proppartplace} relies on the specific details of pairwise collision seen in the dynamics under $\PP_N$ which we defined in Section~\ref{sec.micromodels}; the reader may wish to recall these now by consulting the paragraphs in Section~\ref{sec.micromodels} under the heading ``the precise mechanism of collision''.